lecamm/Udacity-Data-Analyst-ND/README.md

  - Jupyter notebook with the code and results from the analysis
  - the data used for the analysis
- - an html file of the notebook presenting the code and results from the analysis Th following projects are presented in the repository:
+ - an html file of the notebook presenting the code and results from the analysis

+The following projects are presented in the repository:
  - Project1: Exploring weather trends
  - Project2: Evolution of the number of female death by cancer in the last decades using GapMinder Dataset
  - Project3: Analysis for e-commerce website on whether to implement change to a webpage using statistical A/B test